Tips for Mixing and Matching Tableware

-Some people, when planning a party and setting the tables, opt for perfect harmony between each and every item on the table: all guests must have the same flatware, drinkware, plates, and placemats, all in the same color palette.
-But that can get a little boring.
-A little creative variety, done well, can showcase your spontaneity and be even more eye-catching than following the rules to a T. Walking the line between mismatch and mix-and-match can take a keen sense of balance, so follow these tips for mixing and matching tableware.
+A little creative variety, done well, can showcase your spontaneity and be even more eye-catching than following the rules to a T. Walking the line between mismatch and mix-and-match can take a keen sense of balance, so follow these tips for mixing and matching tableware beautifully.

-By filling a table with a smattering of patterns, no one will even be thinking about attempts to match in the first place.
-Instead, their gazes will be drawn to the different designs at the table: some guests may have geometric patterns on their plates, while others have freeform designs or stripes or speckles.
+By filling a table with a smattering of patterns, no one will even think about attempts to match in the first place.
+Instead, their gazes will be drawn to the different designs at the table: some guests may have geometric patterns on their plates, while others have free-form designs, stripes, or speckles.
 By taking the emphasis off solid colors and the ways they interact, you can embrace the chaos of mixed-and-matched patterns.
 Animal patterns, floral patterns, leaf patterns, marbled patterns, fruit patterns, and vegetable patterns are some other patterns you can use.

 Make the Most of Details

 Perhaps the idea of clashing patterns and contrasting colors on your plates is a little too daunting for you.
-That's okay—there are still elegant disposable party supplies that are a little more low-key.
+That's okay—there are still elegant disposable party supplies that are a bit more low-key.
 You can still find room for tips for mixing and matching tableware with restraint.
 Consider an approach that allows getting creative and unique with the details, such as flatware or napkins.
-Using these smaller parts of the table settings to add bursts of color can help you mix and match easily.
+Using these more minor parts of the table settings to add bursts of color can help you mix and match easily.
 Adding printed napkins and gold or silver-colored textured utensils to your normal dinnerware can bring subtle yet beautiful pop to your tables.
 Investing in table mats is a good idea too.